-Food is a source of life but it can also be the cause of death due to foodborne diseases.
-The listeriosis outbreak which occurred in 2017-18 in South Africa opened our eyes to the devastating effects of contaminated food, when more than 200 people died from enjoying a presumably good slice of their favourite polony.
+Food is a source of life, but it can also cause death due to foodborne diseases.
+In 2017-18 in South Africa, the listeriosis outbreak opened our eyes to the devastating effects of contaminated food when more than 200 people died from enjoying a presumably good slice of their favourite polony.

-There are several regulatory systems that are carried by our national departments and that are responsible for food legislation.
+Our national departments carry several regulatory systems and that are responsible for food legislation.

 Department of Agriculture, Forestry and Fisheries: the DAFF regulates the quality of agriculture and animal products to ensure that it is safe for consumption.

 National Department of Health: this department assures that all foodstuffs are safe for human consumption in terms of the Foodstuffs, Cosmetics and Disinfectant Act of 1972 (FCD Act).
 The Act also addresses the manufacture, labelling and trade of foodstuffs.

 National Health Act of 2003: this act deals with hygiene matters when working with food on land, while the International Health Regulations Act of 1974 assures that aircraft and vessels adhere to standard hygiene requirements.

 South African Bureau of Standards: SABS works under the authority of the Department of Trade and Industry.
 SABS focuses on frozen and canned products to ensure that they follow the Standard Act of 1993 guidelines and regulatory measures.

 During the listeria outbreak investigations, it was found that high levels of bacteria were traced to a Polokwane meat-processing factory owned by Tiger Brands.
 Health Minister, Dr Aaron Motsoaledi, admitted that there were flaws in the regulatory system.